A Reference Architecture for the American Multi-Modal Energy System: Background

 \section{Background}

 Normally, each of the four systems of the AMES are studied independently and each have their own extensive literature\cite{masters:2013:00,mokhatab:2012:00,Lurie:2009:00,EIA:2014:11}.
-Increasingly, however, sustainability, resilience, and accessibility drivers have brought about greater attention to how these individual infrastructures depend on each other\cite{Albert:2004:00,Dong:2015:00,Jean-Baptiste:2003:00,Robert-Lempert:2019:00,Rogers:2013:00}.
-One dependence that has received considerable attention is the dependence of the electric grid on the natural gas system \cite{Al-Douri:2017:00,An:2003:00,ICF:2012:00,Li:2008:01,Shahidehpour:2005:01,Unsihuay:2007:00,Zlotnik:2017:00}.
+Increasingly, however, sustainability, resilience, and accessibility drivers have brought about greater attention to how these individual infrastructures depend on each other\cite{Albert:2004:00,Dong:2015:00,Jean-Baptiste:2003:00,Kriegler:2018:00,Mejia-Giraldo:2012:00,Robert-Lempert:2019:00,Rogers:2013:00}.
+One dependence that has received considerable attention is the dependence of the electric grid on the natural gas system \cite{Al-Douri:2017:00,An:2003:00,ICF:2012:00,Li:2008:01,Shahidehpour:2005:01,Unsihuay:2007:00,Zlotnik:2017:00,Jenkins:2015:00}.
 These works are motivated by the increasing role of natural gas-fired electricity generation relative to coal-fired facilities\cite{kerr:2010:00}, and the importance of natural gas power plants in providing ``flexible" operating reserves against variable renewable energy resources\cite{Muzhikyan:2019:SPG-J39}.
-Similarly, some works have addressed the dependence of the electric grid on the oil\cite{Lurie:2009:00,aleklett:2010:00} and coal systems \cite{AAR:2016:00,EIA:2014:11}.
-Moving beyond the specific scope of the AMES, a related but extensive literature has developed on the co-dependence of the electric grid and water resources in the form of the Energy Water Nexus (EWN) \cite{Lubega:2014:EWN-J11,Lubega:2013:EWN-C36,Farid:2016:EWN-J29,Lubega:2014:EWN-T09,Lubega:2014:EWN-C34,Lubega:2014:EWN-J12,Hickman:2017:EWN-J32,Farid:2013:EWN-C15,Lubega:2014:EWN-C35,Munoz-Hernandez:2013:00,Santhosh:2012:EWN-C09,Santhosh:2013:EWN-C26,Santhosh:2014:EWN-J10,Tidwell:2014:00,ishimatsu:2017:00}.
+Similarly, some works have addressed the dependence of the electric grid on the oil\cite{Lurie:2009:00,aleklett:2010:00} and coal systems \cite{AAR:2016:00,EIA:2014:11,Mejia-Giraldo:2012:00}.
+Moving beyond the specific scope of the AMES, a related but extensive literature has developed on the co-dependence of the electric grid and water resources in the form of the Energy Water Nexus (EWN) \cite{Farid:2016:EWN-J29,Lubega:2014:EWN-J11,Lubega:2014:EWN-J12,Thompson:2019:00,Munoz-Hernandez:2013:00,Lubega:2014:EWN-T09,Lubega:2013:EWN-C36,Lubega:2014:EWN-C35,Lubega:2014:EWN-C34,Farid:2013:EWN-C15,Santhosh:2012:EWN-C09,Santhosh:2013:EWN-C26,Santhosh:2014:EWN-J10,Hickman:2017:EWN-J32,Murrant:2015:00,Wakeel:2016:00,Macknick:2012:00,Macknick:2012:01,Averyt:2011:00,Tidwell:2014:00}.
 Together, these works provide an insight into the structural and behavioral complexity of the AMES.
 Furthermore, they also demonstrate the potential benefits of analyzing and optimizing the AMES as a single system-of-systems rather than each system independently\cite{Roosa:2008:00}.
+Other works have sought to model multi-energy systems\cite{mancarella:2016:00,subramanian:2018:00,Beuzekom:2015:00,Geidl:2007:00,Krause:2011:00,Ma:2018:00,MANCARELLA:2014:00,Quelhas:2007:00,WU:2016:00,jacobson:2009:00,jacobson:2009:01,jacobson:2015:00,jenkins:2017:00,jenkins:2018:00} making use of energy hubs to facilitate and track the flows of energy often focusing on the interactions of electricity, natural gas, distributed heating, and renewable sources.
+These approaches lack a SysML approach to explicitly define each component with their allocated functions and associations within the defined architecture.